Here’s a look at visas, travel documents for individuals who are visiting or moving to the United States.

 Some nonimmigrant visa applicants may have to pay an additional fee when their paperwork is approved, depending on their nationality and the fees imposed by their home country on travelers from the United States.
 This is called the principle of reciprocity.

-This visa is for students coming to the United States to attend grade school, college, seminary or other types of academic institutions.
+F-1: This visa is for students coming to the United States to attend grade school, college, seminary or other types of academic institutions.
 Students have 60 days to leave the United States after they have completed their studies.
-In 2018, the United States issued 362,929 F-1 visas.
+In 2020, the United States issued 111,387 F-1 visas.

-Issued to participants in private sector cultural exchange programs.
+J-1: Issued to participants in private sector cultural exchange programs.
 Cultural exchange categories include scholars, interns, teachers, seasonal workers, au pairs and professional trainees.
-In 2018, the United States issued 342,639 J-1 visas.
+In 2020, the United States issued 108,510 J-1 visas.

-This visa is a combination crew member/transit visa issued to employees of airlines and cruise ships whose jobs involve continuous travel in and out of the United States.
+C-1/D: This visa is a combination crew member/transit visa issued to employees of airlines and cruise ships whose jobs involve continuous travel in and out of the United States.
 The C-1 visa is a transit visa, while the D visa is for crew members.
 Both visas are required for workers who come from other countries to work on a United States-based ship or aircraft.
-In 2018, the United States issued 288,957 C-1/D visas.
+In 2020, the United States issued 161,076 C-1/D visas.

-This visa is for specialty workers, highly skilled professionals in fields including engineering, technology, medicine and higher education.
+H-1B: This visa is for specialty workers, highly skilled professionals in fields including engineering, technology, medicine and higher education.
 There are three subcategories of H-1B visas.
 The H-1B1 is a free trade agreement visa for specialty workers from Chile and Singapore.
 The H-1B2 is for specialists who will work on projects for the Department of Defense Cooperative Research and Development program.
-The H-1B3 visa is for fashion models of "distinguished merit and ability."
-In 2018, the United States issued 179,660 H-1B visas.
+The H-1B3 visa is for fashion models of “distinguished merit and ability.”
+In 2020, the United States issued 1124,983 H-1B visas.